firebase/FirebaseUI-Android/codelabs/chat/README.md

 ## Connect the Android app to Firebase

 Before we can start writing code that interacts with our Firebase database, we'll need to make Android Studio aware that we'll be using Firebase.
-We need to do this in a few places: in the `gradle.build` script for out app and in its `AndroidManifest.xml`.
+We need to do this in a few places: in the `gradle.build` script for our app and in its `AndroidManifest.xml`.

 1. open Gradle Scripts > build.gradle (Module: app)